-If you are interested in more information concerning the ethical treatment of animals in research, contact Psychologists for the Ethical Treatment of Animals (PSYETA).
-PSYETA is concerned with promoting animal welfare within psychology and the community at large.
-PSYETA has produced a video "Beyond Violence: The Human-Animal Connection" and has published a book Animal Models of Human Psychology: Critique of Science, Ethics and Policy.
-In addition, PSYETA publishes three journals (Humane Innovations and Alternatives, Journal of Applied Animal Welfare Science, and Society and Animals) and publishes a newsletter three times a year (free to members; also on the Web site).
+If you are interested in more information concerning the ethical treatment of animals in research, contact Society & Animals Forum (SAF; formerly PSYETA).
+SAF is concerned with promoting animal welfare within psychology and the community at large.
+SAF has produced a video "Beyond Violence: The Human-Animal Connection" and has published a book, Animal Models of Human Psychology: Critique of Science, Ethics and Policy (Shapiro, 1998).
+In addition, SAF publishes two journals (Journal of Applied Animal Welfare Science and Society and Animals) and publishes a newsletter three times a year (free to members; also on the Web site).
 For further information, contact:

-PSYETA

-P.O.
-Box 1297

-Washington Grove, MD 20880-1297
+Society & Animals Forum P.O.
+Box 1297 Washington Grove, MD 20880-1297 e-mail: kshapiro@societyandanimalsforum.org or access SAF at www.psyeta.org

-e-mail: fran@psyeta.org

-or access PSYETA at www.psyeta.org.

-You may order a copy of Guidelines for Ethical Conduct in the Care and Use of Animals from:
+You can order a copy of Guidelines for Ethical Conduct in the Care and Use of Animals from: